fooodforrhino/wood_id/README.md

 Nyan Lin Aung
 Raul Alexandre Bertagnoli Winkelmann

-We want to design a plataform that opperates basically as a huge nexus for woodwork.
-One of the most versatile materials, wood remains till this day one of the most popular and valued materials for design, while also easily modifiable, generally light and durable. [^1]
+*We want to design a plataform that opperates basically as a huge nexus for woodwork.
+One of the most versatile materials, wood remains till this day one of the most popular and valued materials for design, while also easily modifiable, generally light and durable.*